 By Wendy Lanier,

-CBN.com With Thanksgiving here, I’ve been giving some thought to the whole idea of giving thanks.
+CBN.com With Thanksgiving just around the corner, I’ve been giving some thought to the whole idea of giving thanks.
 The Pilgrims weren’t the first to suggest it.
 The Scriptures have always made it clear we are to “give thanks in all circumstances, for this is God’s will for you in Christ Jesus” (1Thessalonians 5:18).
 Obviously, this was written long before there was a Pilgrim in sight.
 If it’s God’s will for us to give thanks, there must be more to it than we might first suspect.

 At first glance, giving thanks is simply the opposite of being ungrateful.
 In general, our culture frowns on ungratefulness as being impolite.
 People who are not grateful, who never write thank you notes, or who fail to acknowledge the thoughtfulness of others are considered rude.
 Being ungrateful just isn’t done in polite society.
 Being referred to as “ungrateful” is definitely not a compliment, which means the opposite (being grateful) is considered a good thing in most circles.

 But could it be there is more to giving thanks than just being polite?
 If being thankful is God’s will, as the Scriptures tell us, why is this so?
 Could it be our Creator and Master Designer knows something about what makes us tick that we don’t fully understand ourselves?

 In the book of Galatians, we find a list of attributes known as the fruits of the Spirit.
 It’s worth pointing out—fruit can be cultivated.
 Maybe the reason it is God’s will for us to give thanks is because He knows that giving thanks stimulates the growth of fruit.
 Among those is the fruit of joy!
 Ultimately, giving thanks leads us to joy.
 It makes us happy.
 And who doesn’t want to be happy?